thuongtruong109/gouse/docs/docs/introduction/about.md

   - [Cache for Go](github.com/patrickmn/go-cache) - An in-memory key:value store/cache (similar to Memcached) library for Go 🗄
   - [Toml Go](github.com/pelletier/go-toml) - A Go library for managing configuration data from files 📄
   - [Yaml](gopkg.in/yaml.v2) - A YAML support for the Go language 📄

+## 🧑‍🤝‍🧑 Contributing

+Gouse is an open source project and built on the top of other open-source projects.
+Welcome all the kinds of contributions.
+No matter it is for typo fix, bug fix or big new features.
+Please do not hesitate to ask a question or send a pull request.

+We strongly value documentation and integration with other projects, so we are very glad to accept improvements for these aspects.

+If you're looking for issues to work on, try looking at the good first issue list.
+We do our best to tag issues suitable for new external contributors with that label, so it's a great way to find something you can help with!

+- Please read our [`Code of Conduct`](https://github.com/thuongtruong109/gouse/blob/main/.github/CODE_OF_CONDUCT.md) before contributing.

+- Refer to the [`Contributing Guide`](https://github.com/thuongtruong109/gouse/blob/main/.github/CONTRIBUTING.md) for more information on how to get started.